rafee/rafee.me/content/about_me.md

 draft: false
 ---

-I am a cloud security professional working as a Security Analyst at CMiC.
+I am a Security Analyst at CMiC.
 Previously, I worked on pre-sales for four years.

 My story started in Bangladesh, a small country in South Asia with massive potential.
 From my childhood, I was fascinated by science and math.
 This fascination brought me to study engineering in the best engineering institution in Bangladesh, BUET.